How To Clean Enamel Pins

 How Do You Clean and Polish Enamel Pins?

-Mix your solution of dish soap and warm water in a small bowl.
-Next, let your pin soak in the cleaning solution.
-After a few minutes, use a soft-bristled toothbrush or cleaning cloth to scrub all surfaces of the accessory gently.
-When the pin is clean, rinse it with warm water and place it in a safe area to air dry.
-Once dry, you can use a polishing cloth to buff the accessory for optimal shine.
+Begin by mixing your solution of dish soap and warm water in a small bowl.
+Gently submerge your pin in the cleaning solution and allow it to soak for a few minutes.
+Next, use a soft-bristled toothbrush or a soft cleaning cloth to gently scrub all surfaces of the accessory, including the back.
+Once thoroughly cleaned, rinse the pin with warm water and place it in a safe location to air dry completely.
+For an extra touch of shine, you can gently buff the pin with a soft polishing cloth after it has dried.

 How Do You Restore Enamel Pins?